Marianismo: Origin of Marianismo

+Mexican national identity

+During the Porfiriato, marianismo was promoted by women to encourage the value in the traditional social roles relegated for women.
+Writers such as Laureana Wright de Kleinhans published articles that argued women were important agents to the nation's integrity by taking care of domestic duties with special emphasis on raising children.
+In La Reforma, marianismo was the primary rhetoric used to promote women's education for the purpose of teaching children to cultivate the right virtues and above all, be contributing members of society.
+The rhetoric's emphasis on educating women for the betterment of the nation bears significant similarities to Republican Motherhood.

 Effects on women

 In marianismo, Stevens argues, it is the bad woman who enjoys premarital sex, whereas the good woman only experiences it as a marriage requirement.
 Many women confess of sex with their husbands to their priests by referring to the act as "le hice el servicio" (or "I did him the service").
 The belief system also believes that women should grieve heavily over family, encouraging women not to show any happiness or participate in anything that may bring them joy.
-Some have gained social prestige by mourning in these ways until they too die.
+Some have gained social prestige by mourning in these ways until they, too, die.

 She also states in her argument that the characteristics of the ideal woman are the same throughout the culture when she claims that "popular acceptance of a stereotype of the ideal woman [is] ubiquitous in every social class.
 There is near universal agreement on what a 'real woman' is like and how she should act".
 However, she argues that most indigenous communities do not share the marianismo-machismo dichotomy.

 Marianismo dictates the ideologies imposed on the day-to-day lives of Hispanic American women.
 Stevens believes that marianismo will not disappear anytime soon because Hispanic American women still cling to the role.
 She points out that men follow machismo because they are taught to by their mothers, aunts, and grandmothers.
 She also says that women encourage marianismo in each other because of the potential shame they could face for not fitting into its standards.
 Stevens believes many women find comfort in their personal and historical identities by partaking in this system.